-Price: $1,000 to $4,000 per window
+- Price: $1,000 to $4,000 per window

-Width: 36 to 72 inches
+- Width: 36 inches to 72 inches

-Price: $175 to $375 per window
+- Price: $175 to $375 per window

-Width: 12 to 36 inches
+- Width: 12 to 36 inches

 Jalousie windows are very uncommon for multiple reasons.
 They are made up of multiple glass slats that open and close like blinds.
 They aren’t the most secure windows and they don’t offer much protection from the elements.

-In general, it isn’t recommended to get jalousie windows unless they are “faux” windows with real windows to back them up.
+It isn’t recommended to get jalousie windows unless they are “faux” windows with real windows to back them up.

-Price: $200 to $575 per window
+- Price: $200 to $575 per window

-Width: copies window size
+- Width: copies window size

 A transom is a horizontal beam that divides a window’s upper part into additional lights.
 They are placed above head height so as not to obscure the view.
 They are also paired with a vertical element called a mullion.